 Higher return on your IT investments.
 Decentralized, specialized platforms that are simple (and pleasant) to use allow employees to easily access cloud-based data and tools.
 This also frees up IT teams to focus on higher-level priorities, such as integrating tools for seamless workflows and innovating for the future, rather than troubleshooting clunky legacy software.

-Tips for teams working in a virtual environment
+Tips for teams working in a digital environment

 To succeed, leaders of digital workplaces need to understand that their biggest challenge is cultural.
 Employees are at risk of feeling dissatisfied and disengaged if they don’t have strong relationships at work.
 It’s not enough to provide employees with tools for productivity; they also need the tools to connect and collaborate with their peers.